 One such LAPD officer, David Mack, robbed a bank and stole over $722,000.
 And then, subsequently attempted to cover it up.

 Another example is Kevin Gaines.
-Gaines was shot by threatening to shoot an undercover police officer.
+Gaines was shot for threatening to shoot an undercover police officer.
 Naturally, you would think this would be an understandable use of force.
 But the officer that shot Gaines was white.
 So instead, it fueled a racial frenzy in LA over a “white cop shooting a black cop”.
 Even though Gaines was a gang-banger that should have never been able to become a cop.

 Did the LAPD Learn Their Lesson?

 It’s become a “racial no fly zone” as the AEI puts it.
-No one dares talk bad about the program for fear of being labelled.
+No one dares talk badly about the program for fear of being labelled.
 Even though everyone working on the inside knows that this is a huge problem.

 In short, diversity trumps anti-corruption in the LAPD.

-Jim Peasha, a retired LAPD trainer had this to say:
+Jim Peasha, a retired LAPD trainer, had this to say:

 I had mediocre trainees, some just plain incompetent.
 They were giving us trash.
 I finally transferred out because I didn’t want to go out in the field with these kids anymore